How We Can Protect Our World’s Oceans | World Oceans Day 2020

 Today is World Oceans Day, an annual, global event celebrating the role of our world’s oceans in everyday life.
 Its aim is to spread awareness on how we can protect our world’s oceans, restore them, and learn to use marine resources sustainably.
 And a chance to show the world why our seas are so important.

-Why should you help protect our world’s oceans?
+Why should we help protect our world’s oceans?

 According to World Oceans Day’s website, healthy oceans are critical to a healthy planet and to healthy people.
 Because our oceans do so much more for us than we realise, from producing oxygen for us to breathe, regulating our climate, cleaning the water we drink, giving us recreational experiences, and more.